SLM Corporation (SLM) Shares Down Despite Recent Market Volatility

-SLM Corporation (NASDAQ: SLM)’s stock price has decreased by -4.60 compared to its previous closing price of 12.84.
-Despite this, the company has seen a loss of -13.24% in its stock price over the last five trading days.
+SLM Corporation (NASDAQ: SLM)’s stock price has decreased by -4.99 compared to its previous closing price of 12.62.
+Despite this, the company has experienced a -6.62% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in SLM Corporation (NASDAQ: SLM) Right Now?

-SLM Corporation (NASDAQ: SLM) has a higher price-to-earnings ratio of 7.21x compared to its average ratio, and the 36-month beta value for SLM is at 1.25.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+SLM Corporation (NASDAQ: SLM) has a price-to-earnings ratio that is above its average at 7.05x. and a 36-month beta value of 1.25.
+Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Sponsored

-The average price suggested by analysts for SLM is $17.62, which is $5.5 above the current market price.
-The public float for SLM is 238.68M, and currently, shorts hold a 2.32% of that float.
-The average trading volume for SLM on March 14, 2023 was 1.99M shares.
+The average price predicted for SLM Corporation (SLM) by analysts is $17.62, which is $5.76 above the current market price.
+The public float for SLM is 238.68M, and at present, short sellers hold a 2.32% of that float.
+On March 20, 2023, the average trading volume of SLM was 2.13M shares.

 SLM’s Market Performance